ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

   by the embedding protocol (or the storage system) to convey exact typing information.

-* Based on media types - which allows amortising their registration cost across many different usage scenarios.
+* Based on media types {{-media-types}} - which allows amortising their registration cost across many different usage scenarios.

 A protocol designer could use these formats, for example, to convey evidence, endorsements or reference values in certificates and CRLs